 Difficulty & terrain

-This trip is graded moderate, as it includes average cycling distances of 60 km per day on a mixture of asphalt and dirt roads, with a maximum daily elevation gain of 1050 m.
-To enjoy the cycling sections, it is recommended that you have some previous experience and are in good physical shape (read more about difficulty grades).
-You can also rent an E-bike, which makes the trip accessible practically to everybody.
-The routes are well waymarked, and the itinerary is easy to follow.
+This trip includes average cycling distances of 60 km per day on a mixture of asphalt and dirt roads, with a maximum daily elevation gain of 1050 m.
+To enjoy the cycling sections, it is recommended that you have some previous experience and are in excellent physical shape (read more about difficulty grades).
+You can also rent an E-bike, which makes the trip more accessible (previous experience with e-bikes is essential).
+The routes are well-waymarked, and the itinerary is easy to follow.
 We will also provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.

 When to go

 This trip is available from April till the end of October.
 The best months to visit are April – June and September – October as in summer months it may become too hot (and crowded).
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date during the season.

 You can obtain one at the start of your route in the pilgrim’s office or the local church in town.
 You need to get the passport stamped in churches, restaurants or hotels along the way.
 At the end of the tour in Santiago de Compostela, you can obtain your Compostela Certificate (only if you have cycled the last 200 km finishing in Santiago).